Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 <span style='font-size:20px;'>&#128276;</span> <b>Note:</b> Our software can be installed with minimum capacity of instance / server.
 The ideal system that we recommend for most companies is <b style="color: black">  AWS c5a.8xlarge</b> for <b style="color: black"> CPU </b> based.
 Instance can be chosen based on requirement.
 If the notebook is based on GPU, we can select GPU based instance.
 Our Product is containerized based applications.
 Kindly select the machine based on your requirements. <b style="color: black"> BioStudio </b> can be run on <b style="color: black"> Docker </b> using Docker engine and <b style="color: black"> Kubernetes</b>.

-<b style="color: purple">:sparkles: <u>Important note</u> :sparkles::</b> We can install <b style="color: black"> BBrowserX talk2data </b> :link: [BBrowserX](https://github.com/bioturing/bbrowserx-wiki/wiki/Installation-guide) and <b style="color: black"> BioStudio </b> on the same server.
+<b style="color: purple">:sparkles: <u>Important note</u> :sparkles::</b> We can install <b style="color: black"> BBrowserX talk2data (Bioturing ecosystem)</b> :link: [BBrowserX](https://github.com/bioturing/bbrowserx-wiki/wiki/Installation-guide) and <b style="color: black"> BioStudio </b> on the same server.
 Installation process is the same to run our <b>installation script</b> for <b>BioStudio</b>.
 Step by step Instructions to install BioStudio are given below.
 Only changes on domain name for BioStudio. <b>Kindly do not use BBrowserX talk2data domain name during this installation, In case you are planing to install BBrowserX and BioStudio on same machine.</b>

 :dizzy: <b>BioStudio token can be updated later, after installation</b>.
 :dizzy: <b>Contact point to get BioStudio token is</b> :email: [support@bioturing.com](mailto:support@bioturing.com)